tulsiram1997/react-native-exif-metadata/README.md

 # react-native-exif-metadata

-This package used to update or get image exif data.
+This package used to update or get image meta data.

 ## Installation